rohitmandal2004/Prep-mate2.0/README.md

 # 🚀 Prepmate - Job Portal & Skills Management Platform

+> NOTE: This repository now uses a single consolidated README (this file).
+The `backend/README.md` and `frontend/README.md` were removed to avoid duplication — all relevant backend and frontend setup instructions are included below.

 A comprehensive MERN stack application that combines job searching, skills management, and exam preparation in one platform.

 ## ✨ Features